estepi/SpliceNet/README.md

 * Prepare some variables and then run the function: subsetFromGCDistribution(dPSIFile = table,   all = exons_gc,  name, outputPath)

+## Output
-* It will subset Q1 and Q3 Events according GC content, some distribution plots and a table with exon's GC content by gene
+It will subset Q1 and Q3 Events according GC content, some distribution plots and a table with exon's GC content by gene